nataraj2/erftools/notebooks/era5/README.md

 Note: The geographical area is specified as latitude maximum, longitude minimum, latitude minimum, longitude maximum.

 3. Run the script.
-`srun -n 32 python3 WriteICFromERA5Data.py input_for_Henri --do_forecast=true --forecast_time_hours=72 --interval_hours=3`
+`srun -n 32 python3 WriteICFromERA5Data.py <input_file> --do_forecast=true --forecast_time_hours=72 --interval_hours=3`
-This uses 32 MPI ranks to download and process the weather data for hurricane Henri for a total of 72 hours with an interval of 3 hours.
+where `input_file` is the file in Step 2 above.
+This uses 32 MPI ranks to download and process the weather data for
+hurricane Henri for a total of 72 hours with an interval of 3 hours.

 4. The output VTK files for visualization is written into  `Output/VTK/3D` for 3D data and `Output/VTK/Surface` for surface data.
 These
 can be visualized in VisIt or ParaView.